rowland/activerecord-fb-adapter/README.md

 Then run:

 ```
-bundle update
+bundle install
 ```

-which will make bundler to get the gem with it's only dependency: the Fb gem which is "native" (has C code) and will be compiled the first time.
+Bundler will install the gem and it's dependency, Fb, which is "native" (has C code) and will be compiled the first time.
 Be sure you have a Firebird installation with access to the "ibase.h" file for this to succeed.

 4) Edit the **database.yml** for configuring your database connection: